Visitors are like food to your website, without them your website will starve.

 Use your Facebook business page to promote an offer that requires an email address submission.
 Create a tab on that page dedicated to email sign up.
 Promote the offers in your timeline.
 And encourage your leads to share your offers on Facebook by adding a social sharing button on your landing pages and thank-you pages.

-Social is becoming a bit trickier lately.
-Because of the sheer amount of content posted, less and less of it actually ends up in the feeds of potential customers.
-But it is an extremely important channel.
-Key social networks:
+Social is becoming a bit trickier due to the sheer amount of content posted, less and less of it actually ends up in the feeds of potential customers.
+That said, you can still use social media to impress your customers and drive website traffic.

 Instead of highlighting opportunities for this channel, let’s look at suggestions to help your posts get seen.